01 OCTOBER 2018

 Similarly to previous years, most of the illnesses diagnosed belonged to the group 'other newborn diseases', followed by disorders related to short gestation and low birth weight, and congenital malformations, deformations and chromosomal abnormalities.

-91,033 persons were diagnosed with a mental or behavioural disorder, of which 27,050 were new cases, i.e. 5% more than in 2015.
-The rest of persons consulted by a psychiatrist were found to be healthy or were diagnosed with the diseases of the nervous system.
-25,732 new cases of mental and behavioural disorders were registered (2.7% more than a year ago).
-In recent years the number of persons directed to hospital treatment has been decreasing and compared to 2015 there was 5% less hospitalized persons in 2016.
-The average duration of treatment was 18 days as in the last few years.
+93,056 persons were diagnosed with a mental or behavioural disorder, of which 27,050 were new cases, i.e. 5% more than in 2016.
+In recent years the number of persons directed to hospital treatment has been decreasing and there were percentage less hospitalized persons than a year earlier.
+The average duration of hospital treatment was 18 days as in the last few years.

-The most frequently diagnosed mental and behavioural disorders are neurotic and stress-related disorders, and mood disorders (including depression), which were diagnosed accordingly in 24% and 21% of cases.
-A third of new cases were diagnosed as neurotic and stress-related disorder: the incidence rates were 5 cases per 1000 men and almost 8 cases per 1000 women.
-As for women, the second most frequent diagnosis group of new cases was mood (affective) disorder — more than 5 cases per 1000 women.
-The second frequent diagnosis group for men was mental and behavioural disorder for men was due to use of psychoactive substance (alcohol, narcotic substances) use, from which almost a fifth of men consulted by a psychiatrist suffered.
-There were four times more men than women with such a diagnosis with 4 first-time cases per 1000 men registered.
+The most frequently diagnosed mental and behavioural disorders are neurotic and stress-related disorders, and mood disorders (including depression).
+In 2017 these diagnoses were registered accordingly in 25% and 21% of cases.
+A third of new cases were diagnosed as neurotic and stress-related disorder: the incidence rates were almost 6 cases per 1000 men and 8 cases per 1000 women.
+As for women, the second most frequent diagnosis group of new cases was mood (affective) disorders — almost 6 cases per 1000 women.
+The second frequent mental and behavioural disorder for men was due to use of psychoactive substance (alcohol, narcotic substances), from which a fifth of men consulted by a psychiatrist suffered.
+There were almost four times more men than women with such a diagnosis with more than 4 first-time cases per 1000 men registered.
 In 2017, 69% of the mental and behavioural disorders due to psychoactive substance were due to use of alcohol and 15% due to use of opioids.